Last Minute Small Business Holiday Shipping Tips

 Naturally, more returns are going to occur after the holidays as people decide if they want the gifts they received or if they want to return them.
-Having transparent return policies and providing resources and channels for shippers to send cargo back if they need to helps you save your brand reputation and keeps your customers happy.
+Having transparent return policies and providing resources and channels for shippers to send cargo back if they need to help you save your brand reputation and keep your customers happy.

 We provide competitive freight shipping prices and an all-inclusive, easy-to-use shipping experience for our customers.
 Exceeding our customers’ expectations results in thousands of satisfied customer reviews and repeat business.
 We believe in the power of our customer relationships.
 Check out FreightCenter reviews from real customers, and learn what they have to say about their freight shipping experience!